 Due diligence is the most critical phase of any M&A. At this stage, stakeholders share all the strategic corporate records and evaluate the deal potential.
 The amounts of data, which are mostly confidential and classified documents, can be massive.
 To categorize all the files, facilitate and make negotiations secure, companies may use a virtual data room (VDR).

 To begin the synergy, organizations initiate integration planning.
-Integration and development teams create a detailed roadmap to make the merger/acquisition successful and keep operations sustainable.
-The communication between all the stakeholders should be transparent even despite the fact that in many cases they operate from different locations.
+Integration and development teams create a detailed roadmap to make the M&A successful and keep operations sustainable.
+The communication between all the stakeholders should be transparent even when, in many cases, they operate from different locations.
 Thus, to ensure transparency and speed of communication, as well as to minimize human errors, the teams can use virtual deal rooms.

 When the plan is approved, integration teams start a step-by-step merger.
-This stage is the most time-consuming and difficult.
+This stage is the most difficult and time-consuming.
 The main task for integration teams is to make the process as well-organized as possible and minimize detrimental effects on business.
 The merger requires regular exchange and discussions of sensitive data, which can be conducted in M&A data room.